north-code-projects/vuetify-masked/README.md

 import { VuetifyMaskedComponent } from 'vuetify-masked'

 // use only the filter
-import { VuetifyMaskedComponent } from 'vuetify-masked'
+import { VuetifyMaskedFilter } from 'vuetify-masked'

 export default {
   components: {